grellyd/grellyddotcom/content/blog/2018_10_11_strings_runes_and_bytes.md

 But how do 'runes' fit into this?

-Simply put, the designers of Go found 'code point' to be an unwieldly phrase.
+Runes are a design choice.
+The designers of Go found 'code point' to be an unwieldly phrase.
 Therefore they added the word 'rune' to the Go lexicon as a synonyum for 'code point'; it means the same but is one syllable less.
 Whenever you see 'rune', read 'code point'.

-Source?

 ---